THE FORD PRESIDENCY

 - c.
 Carter decided to "correct an old wrong"

-- 1. it had lost military significance since our carriers would not fit
+- 1. it had lost military significance since our carriers

-- 2. multiple US fleets reduced the necessity to sail around the world
+- 2. multiple US fleets reduced the necessity to sail around

 - 3. lost some economic significance

-- since oil supertankers and supercargo ships did not fit either
+- since oil supertankers and supercargo ships did not fit

 - d.
 Our 1903 lease gave US control in perpetuity